Black-headed Grosbeak

 Black-headed Grosbeak, Pheucticus melanocephalus maculatus, Female.
 Photograph taken within a residential community in Alamos, Sonora, April 2018.
 Photograph and identification courtesy of David F. Smith, Alamos, Sonora.

 The Black-headed Grosbeak, Pheucticus melanocephalus maculatus, is one of two subspecies of Black-headed Grosbeak, both of which are found in Mexico.
 They are a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members placed in fourteen genera, and one of six global species of the Pheucticus Genus.
-They are known in Mexico as picogrueso cabecinegro.
+Their diet consists of insects and spiders, numerous fruits, and weed seeds.
+They are socially monogamous.
+They have life spans of up to twenty-five years.
+The Black-headed Grosbeak has been poorly studied and very little has been documented about their biology and behavioral patterns.
+They are known in Mexico as Picogrueso Cabecinegro.

 The Black-headed Grosbeak is found throughout the northern latitudes of Mexico ranging from the United States border south to Oaxaca.
 They are absent from the coastal regions of the Atlantic Slope in Tamaulipas and Veracruz and in the Pacific Slope from Jalisco, Michoacán and Guerrero.
-The maculatus subspecies breeds in northern Baja California and winters within Baja California Sur and within the Pacific Slope from southern Sonora south the Jalisco and Michoacán and in the interior from Zacatecas to Oaxaca and on the Atlantic Slope from Tamaulipas to Oaxaca.
-They are year-round residents in the southern portions of their range and complete migrants in the northern portion.
+The maculatus subspecies breeds in northern Baja California and winters within Baja California Sur and the Pacific Slope from southern Sonora south the Jalisco and Michoacán and in the interior from Zacatecas to Oaxaca and on the Atlantic Slope from Tamaulipas to Oaxaca.
+They are year-round residents in the mild southern portions of their range and complete migrants in the northern portion.